Barrister and Solicitor in Burlington

 Are there different types of Powers of Attorney?

 The other important power is the Personal Care Power of Attorney.
-This document deals with decision making in all aspects of a person’s physical and mental care in the case of disability.
-A very wide range of ongoing monitoring of a person’s care from simple decisions as to medical treatments to the ultimate decision as to authorizing the withdrawal of life support (also known as a “living will” can all be set out in detail in this document.
+This document deals with decision-making in all aspects of a person’s physical and mental care in the case of disability.
+A very wide range of ongoing monitoring of a person’s care from simple decisions as to medical treatments to the ultimate decision as to authorize the withdrawal of life support (also known as a “living will” can all be set out in detail in this document.

-Most spouses name each other as their first choice as attorney.
-A well-drawn document will name an alternate in case the spouse predeceases or is unable to act as attorney.
-Usually the alternate is an adult child or a trusted friend or associate.
-If complex matters are involved, a trust company, lawyer or financial advisor may be an appropriate choice under the property power.
-Because of the very personal nature of the decisions to be made under a Personal Care Power of Attorney most people choose a close and trusted relative to act in this capacity if there is no spouse available.
+Most spouses name each other as their first choice as attorneys.
+A well-drawn document will name an alternate in case the spouse predeceases or is unable to act as an attorney.
+Usually, the alternate is an adult child or a trusted friend or associate.
+If complex matters are involved, a trusted company, lawyer or financial advisor may be an appropriate choice under the property power.
+Because of the very personal nature of the decisions to be made under a Personal Care Power of Attorney, most people choose a close and trusted relative to act in this capacity if there is no spouse available.

 What if I become disabled without a Power of Attorney?

 It is not possible in a site such as this to give more than the briefest of summaries of this complex area.
-In its simplest form a trust is established when one person, (the donor or settlor) transfers the legal title to an asset to another person (the trustee) for the benefit of yet another party (the beneficiary).
-The trust is a distinct entity with their own ability to own assets and their own abilities to invest, pay out dividends, make decisions as to sale of assets, maximize tax savings etc.
+In its simplest form, a trust is established when one person, (the donor or settlor) transfers the legal title to an asset to another person (the trustee) for the benefit of yet another party (the beneficiary).
+The trust is a distinct entity with its own ability to own assets and its own abilities to invest, pay out dividends, make decisions as to the sale of assets, maximize tax savings etc.

 There are two main types of trust, the “inter vivos” trust and the “testamentary” trust.
 The former is established during the lifetime of the settlor while the testamentary trust administers the assets of a deceased person (the “testator”).